zyedidia/micro/runtime/help/plugins.md

 * `HandleCommand(cmd string)`: runs the given command

-* `HandleShellCommand(shellCmd string, interactive bool)`: runs the given shell command
+* `HandleShellCommand(shellCmd string, interactive bool, waitToClose bool)`: runs the given shell command.
+The `interactive` bool specifies whether the command should run in the background.
+The `waitToClose` bool only applies if `interactive` is true and means that it should wait before returning to the editor.

 * `JobStart(cmd string, onStdout, onStderr, onExit string, userargs ...string)`:
    Starts running the given shell command in the background. `onStdout` `onStderr` and `onExit`